Frank0415/eBPF_playground/README.md

 Contains a series of examples to experiment and play with eBPF, in both `C` (`libbpf`) and `Rust` (`libbpf-rs` and `aya`).
 Each folder contains its own `README.md` with relevant information and instructions.

+Run `make` in the root directory to build all examples in C with their binaries in `build/` and `cargo build` in the root directory to build all examples in Rust with their binaries in `target/`.

 # C

 Some code or information in this part references [bpf-developer-tutorial](https://github.com/eunomia-bpf/bpf-developer-tutorial).